-The 10 Best Road Trips in America
+We Planned Out the 10 Best Road Trips in America, Just for You

 1. This 50-mile road cuts through Glacier National Park, which local Native Americans call the "Backbone of the World."
 Take a self-guided hike or even sign up for one of the many tours offered to see things like the Northern Lights or local Grizzly bears (from a safe distance, of course).

-2. Stay at The Prince of Wales hotel at Waterton Lakes.
+2. Stay at the Prince of Wales Hotel at Waterton Lake.
 Built in 1927, the hotel was meant to resemble a Swiss chalet.
-For more information visit glacierparkinc.com.

 3. If you plan to stay a while, why not rent your own luxury lake house or log cabin?
 The Lake Blaine Mountain Resort has properties that allow you to have a true Montana experience.
-For more information visit http://lakeblainemtnresort.com.

 4. Take a ride on the famous Red Bus tour, which features 1930s convertible sedans, and leave the driving to an experienced professional while you are free to enjoy the splendors of the park.
-For more information visit visitmt.com.

 5. A stop at Park Café is a great way to spend an evening after much exploring.
-Reflect on your trip and gain some energy back from the day’s adventures with savory pies and coffee.
-For more information visit parkcafe.us.
+Reflect on your trip and gain some energy back from the day's adventures with savory pies and coffee.

 Photo:

 The Big Island of Hawaii has it all.
-You will encounter active lava flows, warm beaches, and lush forests.
+You will encounter active lava flows, warm beaches and lush forests.
 Take the Hawaii Belt Road that circles the entire island.

-Distance: 480 Miles
+Distance: 480 miles

 Suggested Itinerary:

-1. Go where the lava meets the sea and experience Volcanoes National Park on the Big Island’s east coast.
-If you’re looking for more adventure, take a sunset hike with the Volcano House that resides inside the park.
+1. Go where the lava meets the sea, and experience Volcanoes National Park on the Big Island's east coast.
+If you're looking for more adventure, take a sunset hike with the Volcano House that resides inside the park.

-2. Stay at the charming and spacious Ka’awa Loa Plantation and Guesthouse.
-Enjoy their locally grown products like Kona coffee, fruit, macadamia nuts, and more, grown right on the plantation.
-For more information visit kaawaloaplantation.com.
+2. Stay at the charming and spacious Ka'awa Loa Plantation and Guesthouse.
+Enjoy their locally grown products like Kona coffee, fruit, macadamia nuts and more, grown right on the plantation.

 3. Float in the thermal tide pools at Ahalanui County Park.
 Ancient Hawaiian kapuna (elders) say the sulfuric content of the pools aids in purification of the spirit, while modern cosmetologists say it helps with wrinkles—either way, we're in.